 Anne van Gessel: Do you have any tips on managing sleep issues?

-Charles Davis If I have any tips on managing sleep issues, I'd say see a sleep specialist rule out any sort of disorders that may require medical attention.
+Charles Davis If I have any tips on managing sleep issues, I'd say to see a sleep specialist to rule out any sort of disorders that may require medical attention.
 Otherwise, listen to your body.
 I cannot stress that enough: LISTEN TO YOUR BODY!

 I know that for some this is a challenge but it's important to strike a balance.
 You can only ignore your body for so long until it demands attention.